nhost/nhost/docs/docs/get-started/authentication/index.md

 ### Track relationship

-Click on the `public` schema and track the untracked foreign key relationsip.
+Click on the `public` schema and track the untracked foreign key relationship.
 Then click on the `auth` schema and track the relationship again.

-We track these relationships to create the GrpahQL relationships both between the `todos` table to the `users` table, and from the `users` table to the `todos` table.
+We track these relationships to create the GrpahQL relationships between the `todos` table to the `users` table and the `users` table to the `todos` table.

 Ok, our `user_id` column is added and connected correctly.
 Let's continue with setting permissions for signed-in users.